Diabetes Types, symptoms, complications and management

 - More infections than usual

-Symptoms of different types of diabetes are different , also different between men an women.
-If not managed properly , the patient may suffer from one or more of diabetes complications, some of which are serious.
+Symptoms of different types are different, also different between men and women.
+If not managed properly, the patient may suffer from one or more of diabetes complications.
+Some complications are serious.
 Complications include the following:

 - Heart disease , Stroke